IBM-ICP-CoC/ICP-311-Install/docs/index.md

 - Tom Watson (Distribution) tested and added comments.

 !!! danger
-    _This is **NOT** a replacement for the official [documentation](https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.1/kc_welcome_containers.html) for IBM Cloud Private!
+    _This is **NOT** a replacement for the official <a href="https://www.ibm.com/support/knowledgecenter/en/SSBS6K_3.1.1/kc_welcome_containers.html" target="_blank">documentation</a> for IBM Cloud Private!
 It is intended only to be a learning guide, and uses an arbitrary configuration that may not be appropriate for production use._